mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 }
 ```

-Configure the predefined rule with `ruleId` "endpoints.security.edit" to the role `maintainer`
+- configure the predefined rule with `ruleId` "endpoints.security.edit" to the role `maintainer`

 ```json
 {